confluentinc/examples/microservices-orders/docs/index.rst

 In this exercise, you will create a session window to define 5-minute windows for processing.
 Additionally, you will use a stateful operation `reduce` to collapse duplicate records in a stream.
-Before running `reduce`, you will group the records by key to repartition the data, which is generally required before using an aggregation operator.
+Before running `reduce`, you will group the records to repartition the data, which is generally required before using an aggregation operator.

 Implement the `TODO` lines of the file :devx-examples:`exercises/OrdersService.java|microservices-orders/exercises/ValidationsAggregatorService.java`